In Assam’s Dima Hasao, militants turned politicians – only to be convicted for terror funding

 “It is fear that made them join the rally, nothing else,” said a Dimasa activist.
 In fact, few Dimasa outside the convicted men’s close circle of former comrades seemed to have any sympathy for them.
 Many alleged the council had become a fiefdom of Jewel Garlosa’s associates from his days as a militant.

-Ajay Thaosen, a former Dima Halam Daogah militant who gave up arms in 2003 before the formation of Black Widow, said things became worse after the current crop came to power.
-“We stopped receiving any government contracts,” said Thaosen, who teaches Assamese at a school in Haflong and doubles up as a businessman.
+A former Dima Halam Daogah militant who gave up arms in 2003 before the formation of Black Widow, said things became worse after the current crop came to power.
+“We stopped receiving any government contracts,” he said.
 “I was supposed to get space for a shop but the council kept deferring it.
 I have stopped asking now.”

 A Dimasa trader known to be in the good books of the council admitted that favouritism played a significant role in their dealings.
 “But isn’t favouritism a way of life in the entire country?” he asked.
 “Why single out Dima Hasao?”